SuganyaAK/linear-vesting/tech-writeup.md

 #### Validation Requirements:

-1. The transaction must occur within the specified time window, between `firstUnlockPossibleAfter` and `vestingPeriodEnd`..
+1. The transaction must occur within the specified time window, between `firstUnlockPossibleAfter` and `vestingPeriodEnd`.
 2. The claimed amount must not exceed the proportionally vested amount.
 3. Unclaimed assets must be properly returned with the original datum.